unraid/docs/docs/unraid-os/using-unraid-to/create-virtual-machines/vm-setup.md

 If you make hardware changes (like adding or removing PCI devices), return to **System Devices** to ensure the correct devices are still bound.
 If devices are unbound or misbound, they may not appear for passthrough.
 :::

-After binding, bound devices will appear in the **Other PCI Devices** dropdown when editing or creating a VM.
+After binding, bound devices will appear in the **Other PCI Devices** dropdown when editing or creating a %%VM|vm%%.

 <details>
 <summary>Troubleshooting</summary>

-- If you've previously used the VFIO-PCI Config plugin, uninstall it - this functionality is now integrated.
+- If you've previously used the `VFIO-PCI` Config plugin, uninstall it - this functionality is now integrated.
 - To reset all bindings, delete `/boot/config/vfio-pci.cfg` and reboot your system.
-- After rebooting, utilize the **View VFIO-PCI Log** button on the **System Devices** page for advanced troubleshooting.
+- After rebooting, utilize the **View `VFIO-PCI` Log** button on the **System Devices** page for advanced troubleshooting.
-- Remember that if you bind your only GPU, Unraid may not boot to the GUI.
+- Remember that if you bind your only %%GPU|gpu-passthrough%%, Unraid may not boot to the GUI.
 Make sure you plan for this.
 - For more information, check the [official guide on the Unraid forums](https://forums.unraid.net/topic/93781-guide-bind-devices-to-vfio-pci-for-easy-passthrough-to-vms/).
 </details>